Child Injury Claim

 The claim was made on behalf of a young girl who, whilst at a daycare centre in April 2015, fractured her tibia.
 The accident occurred at the Larkin Early Learning Centre in Ballybough, Dublin, when one of the children climbed on top of a wardrobe and fell to the floor.
 The girl, who has remained anonymous, was rushed to hospital where her leg was x-rayed and her fracture diagnosed.
 The girl required an operation to reset the bone.

 For weeks after she was discharged from hospital, the girl had to wear a full-leg cast.
 Even after this was removed, she was required to wear a protective boot.
 Two years later, the child – who is now five years old – still complains to her mother of pains in the leg.
-Acting on the girl’s behalf, her mother consulted a personal injuries solicitor and proceeded to make a claim for personal injury compensation against the Larkin Early Education Centre.
+Acting on the girl’s behalf, her mother consulted a solicitor and proceeded to make a claim for compensation against the Larkin Early Education Centre.

 At the court, Mr Justice Raymond Groarke was detailed the nature of the accident and the long-term impact the injury has had on the young girl.
 The judge agreed that the settlement was inadequate and has ordered the case to go to a full hearing, where a court will determine the settlement.